 Voters can also download their ballot by viewing their personal voter registration information from Rhode Island’s Voter Information Center.

 Step Three: After completing your ballot, insert it into the oath (smaller) envelope and seal it.
 Fill in the information on the outside of the oath envelope as required.
 Then sign the envelope.
 Your signature does not need to be witnessed or notarized.

 Step Four: Place the sealed oath envelope containing your ballot into the larger envelope that is addressed to the State Board of Elections.
 You can mail or hand-deliver your ballot, but the State Board of Elections must receive your mail ballot by 8 p.m. on Election Day.

-Military/Overseas voters that are concerned that their official state ballot will not be received in time to be counted are encouraged to download their mail ballot materials from the Voter Information Center and fax it back.
-If your official ballot is received in time it will be counted.
-If it is not received in time the State Board of Elections will count your faxed ballot.Back to Top
+Military/Overseas voters can also download their mail ballot materials via the Voter Information Center.
+They are encouraged to complete the downloaded materials and return them to the State Board of Elections.
+If the voter’s official ballot is received in time it will be counted.
+If it is not received in time the State Board of Elections will count the downloaded ballot from the Voter Information Center.Back to Top

 Frequently asked questionsLost, damaged, or mismarked mail ballots

 If you need a replacement mail ballot please contact the Department of State at (401) 222.2340 or firstname.lastname@example.org as soon as possible.Track the status of your mail ballot

 You can check to see if your mail ballot was received by the State Board of Elections by viewing your personal information in the Voter Information Center.Reassignment/Moved to a new location

 If the address listed on your application changes due to reassignment or if you return to the US, you will need to update your voter registration information by contacting your local board of canvassers.
 If you prefer, you may also submit an updated FPCA.Back to Top